Wednesday, May 09, 2012

 In any case, here is my best what to see in Paris advice.
 Take what you can from it and throw the rest away.

 Welcome to a city that is full of amazing stuff - croissants spilling out of shop doors, dogs clad in Chanel, millions of instagrammable shots everywhere you look and tourists, scads of tourists.

 Be a tourist for a few days, take in the city by bites, there is no need to see it all in a purposeful way.
 Make it fun, not a trudge.

 Paris is a bunch of cities in one.
 Pick a few things that appeal to you - gardens, fashion, art, technology, revolution, food and focus on them.
 No need to be greedy.
 Paris will always be there.
 Focus on those things and do them well.

-Outdoor Art - Musee Rodin, Pompidou, the sculpture garden located at Quai St. Bernard on the Seine
+Outdoor Art - Musee Rodin, Pompidou and the sculpture garden located at Quai St. Bernard on the Seine.

 Understanding Hausmann - walk the Grands Boulevards, at least for bit - Start at Opera, look down the Avenue, go towards Madeleine, marvel at the square and the poshness that surrounds.
 If you are strong willed, walk up Boul.
 Malesherbes to see the grandness of the streets.
 You can stop anywhere along the way to rest your feet.
 Contrast this with the Marais and its medieval feel.

 Find the best box of chocolates - you know my favorites - Foucher, Jean Paul Hevin, La Maison du Chocolat, compare and contrast.
 Do the same for macarons - you don't have to order a whole box, it is perfectly okay to order one or two.